ankschoubey/old-blog/_posts/2021-02-18-ethical-capitalism.md

 Those who don't own a business, help others by becoming an employee, thus adding value.

-## The Path To High Impact through Capitalism
+## The Path To High Impact Is Through Capitalism

 It is efficient to adapt ourselves to the world than to do the opposite.
 Money is a form of trust.